D

 Essentially, to have a website you need:

 2. A Hosting System.
 This is essentially the computer where the files of your website are stored.
-This computer must be able to read and execute your programmed files, and it should be solidly connected to a main artery of the internet.
+This special computer must be able to read and execute your programmed files, and it should be solidly connected to a main artery of the internet.
 The system farm should have backups and redundencies as well as other creative protection to make sure that your website is always available to web surfers.
 Naturally, we offer a wonderful hosting system equipped to handle all your website needs.

 3. Hyper-Text Markup files.
 These files describe the look and content of your website to the browser which downloads and displays it to the surfers.
 HTM files can be built without programming, mixed with programming, or created by programming; but in the end it is the html that your visitors see drawn into their browser.
 Creating these files is what we do best by integrating beautiful graphics, cascading sytles and smart programming!